Course Objectives and

 withdrawal and paid to the student within 15 days of the student's withdrawal.

-Preferred partner, Annapolis Residence Inn by Marriott: 170 Admiral Cochran Drive, Annapolis, MD 21401, offers a nightly rate of $79 plus tax for newly renovated spacious studio suites featuring fully equipped kitchens, separate living and sleeping areas and free high speed internet.
+Preferred partner, Annapolis Residence Inn by Marriott: 170 Admiral Cochran Drive, Annapolis, MD 21401, offers ewly renovated spacious studio suites featuring fully equipped kitchens, separate living and sleeping areas and free high speed internet.
 Property amenities include a fitness center, seasonal outdoor pool, and laundry facilities on site along with complimentary parking and business services and a 24 hour friendly staff.
 Contact general manager Reagan Wise to make reservations: (410) 573-0300.
+Contact the Maryland Institute of Criminal Justice or the hotel directly for the current room rates and be sure to specify the MICJ polygraph school rate if you call the hotels.

-Special arrangements have been made with EXTENDED STAY, 120 Admiral Chochran Drive, Annapolis, MD for a special rate of $59.00 plus tax.
+Special arrangements have been made with EXTENDED STAY, 120 Admiral Chochran Drive, Annapolis, MD.
 You must contact the General Manager [410/579-6600 X5002] and inform them you are a student at the MICJ Polygraph school to get this special rate.
 Amenities include: Fully equipped kitchen; Utensils, Wireless high-speed internet, workspace, free local calls & cable TV, housekeeping service, laundry on site.
 Email: annextendedstay.com.
 For Reservations, call (410) 571-6600.
+Contact the Maryland Institute of Criminal Justice or the hotel directly for the current room rates and be sure to specify the MICJ polygraph school rate if you call the hotels.

 |History and Development